 - We highly recommend that adult skaters wear wrist guards.

 - Skates must be properly sized, sharpened and tied snugly.
 The skaters' heel should sit flat and toes should not touch the end of the skate.
 A little bit of space to wiggle their toes is important.
 Wear only one pair of socks that go above the top of the skate.
 Once skates are laced, have your skater stand to ensure their ankles are well supported.
 The blade should stand perfectly upright when the skater stands up.
+If their ankles are not straight and there is not enough support, please look for better quality skates.
 They can practice walking with skate guards at home before coming to the rink.

 - Have skate guards and a cloth for wiping the blades dry after skating.
 Use a soft fabric blade protector or dry towel to protect the blades when not skating. (see skate care in our newsletter)

 - Sharpen skate blades regularly by a professional sharpener.(every 25-30 hours of skating)